defipy-devs/uniswappy/README.md

  * **Rebasing**: Can calculate settlment LP token amounts given token amounts and vice versa
  * **Simulation**: Can simulate trading using Geometric Brownian Motion (GBM) process, or feed in actual raw price data to analyze behavior
  * **Randomized Events**: Token amount and time delta models to simulate possible trading behavior
- * **Revenue Tools**: Basic yeild calculators and risk tools to assist in analyzing outcomes
+ * **Analytical Tools**: Basic yeild calculators and risk tools to assist in analyzing outcomes